})();

 🔍 HYDROPLANING DEFINITION & PREVENTION

 Hydroplaning occurs when a vehicle's tires lose contact with the road surface due to a layer of water, causing complete loss of steering and braking control.
-The critical speed threshold follows the formula: √(9 × tire pressure in PSI) = maximum safe speed in mph before hydroplaning risk becomes dangerous.
+Hydroplaning risk depends on multiple critical factors including water depth, tire tread depth, tire condition, vehicle speed, and road surface texture.

 How to Prevent and Recover from Hydroplaning